netease-im/camellia/update-en.md

 # 1.0.21（2020/03/xx）
 ### add
-* camellia-redis-proxy support dynamic reload of redis address conf when use local conf
+* camellia-redis-proxy support dynamic reload of redis address route conf when use local conf

 ### update
 * when camellia-redis-proxy close RT monitor by DynamicConf, slow-command-monitor will close either, same logic to yml